ArneBachmann/sos/README.md

 ## FAQ ##
 > Q: I don't want to risk data loss in case SOS has some undiscovered bugs.
 What can I do?
 >
-> A: Configure SOS to store all versioned files in plain text instead of compressed: `sos config set compress off` should do the trick.
-All offline repositories created after that will simply copy files when branching and/or versioning.
+> A: Configure SOS to store all versioned files as plain file copies instead of compressed files: `sos config set compress off` should do the trick.
+All offline repositories created after that will simply copy files when branching and/or versioning: note, however, that the filenames will be hashed and stored in the metadata file.

 ## Tipps ##